Kate Middleton Might Be Pregnant Again, According To Bookies And A Secret Visit To The Queen

 The frenzy indirectly refers to two other possible royal pregnancies in the near future, in addition to Kate.

 First among them is a possible pregnancy for Kate’s sister-in-law, the Duchess of Sussex.
-As previously reported by The Inquisitr, fans of former Suits actress first began to speculate about a sibling for little Archie after Meghan wore several maternity outfits in her latest tour.
+As previously reported by The Inquisitr, fans of the former Suits actress first began to speculate about a sibling for little Archie after Meghan wore several maternity outfits during her latest tour.

-Princess Eugenie is the other royal lady that royal watchers may think be pregnant soon.
-She married her long-time love, Jack Brooksbank in a stunning ceremony around a year ago on October 12.
+Princess Eugenie is the other royal lady who royal watchers think will be pregnant soon.
+She married her long-time love, Jack Brooksbank, in a stunning ceremony on October 12 of last year.

 Royal watchers will no doubt be eager to see how a possible Kate pregnancy will affect the already frosty relationship between William and Harry.
-Harry had claimed that he and Meghan would have two children max to protect the environment.
+Harry had claimed that he and Meghan would have a maximum of two children in order to protect the environment.